Saudi aviation academy to train first women pilots

 "People used to travel abroad (to study aviation), which was difficult for women more than men," said applicant Dalal Yashar, who aspires to work as a civil pilot.

-The academy is part of a $300 million (£226.7 million) project that includes a school for aircraft maintenance and an international center for flight simulators at the airport.
+The academy is part of a $300 million project that includes a school for aircraft maintenance and an international centre for flight simulators at the airport.

 Students receive three years of academic and practical training, said executive director Othman al-Moutairy.